Hi. I’m Catherine Price.

 Lastly, I have a lot of interests that don’t necessarily fit into neat boxes.
 For example:

 Health, Nutrition, and Medicine: I was diagnosed with Type 1 diabetes when I was 22 years old, which completely changed the way I think about health and food, and led me to become a health and science journalist.
 In fact, before I wrote How to Break Up With Your Phone, I spent three years writing a book about the history of vitamins and nutrition.
 It’s called Vitamania: How Vitamins Revolutionized the Way We Think About Food, so you can expect some snippets from that, too.
 (Unexpected bonus of this Substack: it prevents scurvy.)
-These days, I’m getting my dorky medical fix by hosting a podcast from New York Presbyterian Hospital called Advances in Care, for which I interview doctors and researchers who are at the cutting edge of their fields.
+I also spent two years getting my dorky medical fix by hosting a podcast from New York Presbyterian Hospital called Advances in Care, for which I interviewed doctors and researchers who are at the cutting edge of their fields.

 Thanks for reading, and for considering becoming a subscriber of any kind.
-I’m excited about this experiment, and would love to have you—and your loved ones— join us.
+I’m excited about this experiment, and would love to have you join us.

 To scrolling less and living more,